SleeptMooN/LBAW-Online-Tech-Store/Docs/EBD/ebd.md

 $BODY$
 LANGUAGE plpgsql;

-CREATE TRIGGER check_purchase_quantities BEFORE INSERT ON Purchase
+CREATE OR REPLACE TRIGGER check_purchase_quantities BEFORE INSERT ON Purchase
 FOR EACH ROW
 EXECUTE PROCEDURE check_purchase_quantities();

 -- TRIGGER 3
-CREATE FUNCTION clear_cart() RETURNS TRIGGER AS
+CREATE OR REPLACE FUNCTION clear_cart() RETURNS TRIGGER AS
 $BODY$
 BEGIN
 	DELETE FROM Cart
 	WHERE id_Users = New.id_Users;
   RETURN NEW;
 END
 $BODY$
 LANGUAGE plpgsql;

-CREATE TRIGGER clear_cart AFTER INSERT
+CREATE OR REPLACE TRIGGER clear_cart AFTER INSERT
-ON Purchase
+ON Orders
+FOR EACH ROW
 EXECUTE PROCEDURE clear_cart();

 -- TRIGGER 4
-CREATE FUNCTION remove_wishlist_product() RETURNS TRIGGER AS
+CREATE OR REPLACE FUNCTION remove_wishlist_product() RETURNS TRIGGER AS
 $BODY$
 BEGIN
 	DELETE FROM Wishlist
 	WHERE id_Users = New.id_Users
   AND id_Product = New.id_Product;
 RETURN NEW;
 END
 $BODY$
 LANGUAGE plpgsql;

-CREATE TRIGGER remove_wishlist_product AFTER INSERT
+CREATE OR REPLACE TRIGGER remove_wishlist_product AFTER INSERT ON Cart
-ON Cart
+FOR EACH ROW
 EXECUTE PROCEDURE remove_wishlist_product();

 -- TRIGGER 5
-CREATE FUNCTION update_available_products() RETURNS TRIGGER AS
+CREATE OR REPLACE FUNCTION update_available_products() RETURNS TRIGGER AS
 $BODY$
 BEGIN
   UPDATE Product
-  SET quantity = quantity - New.quantity
+  SET quantity = Product.quantity - New.quantity
   WHERE id_Product = New.id_Product;
   RETURN NEW;
 END
 $BODY$
 LANGUAGE plpgsql;

-CREATE TRIGGER update_available_products AFTER INSERT ON Purchase
+CREATE OR REPLACE TRIGGER update_available_products AFTER INSERT ON Purchase
+FOR EACH ROW
 EXECUTE PROCEDURE update_available_products();